Carbon capture and storage technology promises fossil fuels without the carbon dioxide. But can the fledgling technology deliver on this promise?

 - Finally, John Thompson is Director of the Coal Transition Project at Clean Air Task Force, a nonprofit organization that works to cut atmospheric pollution and greenhouse gases in the United States and China.

-You can listen to the full audio archive of the webinar here.
 Below we’ve posted a Storify compiling a few good resources on CCS and summarizing some of the key points discussed on Twitter during the webinar.